 Where to Eat By the Miami Children’s Museum

-If your kids are tired out from a day at the Miami Children’s Museum, you’ll be glad to know that there’s a conveniently located Subway right off the lobby of the museum.
+If your kids start getting hungry at the museum, there’s a Subway right off the lobby.
 There are also a few restaurants right on Watson Island Park, including The Deck at Island Gardens and Joia Beach.
 The Seaman Cafe is easily accessible on Dodge Island, and there are countless eateries in nearby Miami and Miami Beach.

 The Miami Children’s Museum: A Wonderful Opportunity for Your Kids to Play and Learn

-If you’re planning a trip to Miami or Miami Beach, you’re likely scouring the internet for activities that will be enjoyable for the whole family.
-Consider tacking the Miami Children’s Museum onto your itinerary, where your children can explore, play, and learn all in an accessible and safe environment.
+If you’re planning a trip to Miami, you’re likely looking for activities that the whole family will enjoy.
+Consider tacking the Miami Children’s Museum onto your trip!
+Where your children can explore, play, and learn all in an accessible and safe environment.

-If you’re looking for more information about visiting the Magic City, be sure to check out the rest of our blog for all things Miami!
+Looking for more information about visiting the Magic City?
+Be sure to check out the rest of our blog for all things Miami!